esculapeso/EsculapAI/doc/build-freebsd.md

 `gmake -j8`  # 8 for 8 build threads, adjust to fit your setup.

-You can now start aipg-qt from the build directory.
+You can now start esa-qt from the build directory.

-`src/qt/aipg-qt`
+`src/qt/esa-qt`

-aipgd and aipg-cli are in `src/`
+esad and esa-cli are in `src/`

 __Optional:__